“Shame on you”: Rihanna calls out Snapchat and Snap stock plummets

 — Royce Mann (@TheRoyceMann) March 12, 2018

 Once news traveled about the awful advertisement, Snap took it down and issued an apology.
 But that wasn’t enough for Rihanna.
-Today, the pop star published a post on Snapchat that excoriated the social media application publishing the ad.
+Today, the pop star published a post on Snapchat that excoriated the social media application for publishing the ad.
 “You spent money to animate something that would intentionally bring shame to [domestic violence] victims and made a joke of it!!!” she wrote.
 “Shame on you,” she concluded, “Throw the whole app-oligy away.”

 If she tells me to delete snapchat I’ll do it @rihanna pic.twitter.com/yUW1UOzNc2